unamusedchemical/simple-go-api/README.md

 - To run the app run `go run main.go`

 ## API routes - once you have started the server, you can start interacting with it by sending and recieving HTTP requests on the following routes
-!NOTE - A pretty handy tool in testing APIs is [postman](https://www.postman.com)
+!NOTE - A pretty handy tool for testing APIs is [postman](https://www.postman.com)

 - `localhost:8000/api/register` - register a new user
   -  JSON in the following format should be provided: